PowerShell/PowerShell-RFC/1-Draft/RFC0020-DefaultFileEncoding.md

 ### Optional

-We should take this opportunity to rationalize our use of the `Encoding` parameter, and change the cmdlets which use Encoding as `string` or `System.Text.Encoding` type to use `Microsoft.PowerShell.Commands.FileSystemCmdletProviderEncoding`.
+We should take this opportunity to rationalize our use of the `Encoding` parameter, and change the cmdlets which use Encoding as `string` or `System.Text.Encoding` type to use `Microsoft.PowerShell.Encoding`.
 The following cmdlets use various types for the parameter `Encoding`

 ```PowerShell